ApolloNet/amazing-mazes/README.md

 At cell that is at 3rd row, 3rd column , the hero is moved to the cell at the 5th row and 9th column.

-The message "You teleported" is displayed with the icon 🗲.
+The message "🗲 You teleported" is displayed.

 The event is not triggered once.
 If the hero returns to this cell, the event occurs again: hero is moved, message is displayed...